-Have a Roadmap
+Create a Roadmap

 Any ERP implementation roadmap should continue well beyond your intended go-live date.
 It might seem like overkill at the beginning of your project timeline.
 Why not just schedule the kickoff day on the horizon and then figure it out from there?
-Well, there’s a well-known quote about "failure to plan" for a reason.
+Well, there’s a well-known quote about "failing to plan" for a reason.
 The ERP post go-live phase must be taken very seriously—any small errors or mistakes will be magnified by unfamiliarity with the software.

 You should have already identified and trained an ERP super user during the selection and implementation process.
-This post-implementation period is where they can really shine.
-The super user acts as the facilitator between the software and your end users.
+This post-implementation period is when they can really shine.
+The super user acts as the facilitator between the software and your users.
 They will be in the trenches to field common queries and diffuse frustration.
 That means you’ll need to ensure that your super user has the time they need to properly complete their tasks as the ERP expert during this critical period.
-Adjust their typical daily workload during this time accordingly—you don’t want to invest hundreds of training hours on a super user who has no time outside of their routine tasks to spread their knowledge!
+Adjust their typical daily workload during this time accordingly—you don’t want to invest hundreds of training hours on a super user who has no time outside of their routine tasks to spread their software knowledge.

 Too often executives and employees believe that a new ERP system will provide a magic Band-Aid for all their problems—usually because of flashy sales presentations or poor communication of project goals.
 These aspirations can lead to dangerous disenchantment with the system when it doesn’t fulfill all those expectations.
 Resentment for the software will only result in poor user adoption and company-wide negativity about the ERP.
-Both factors that can cripple the success of the project, so you need to nip these feelings in the bud.
+Both factors can derail the success of the project, so you need to nip these feelings in the bud.